Table of Contents

 In my recent debate on the Joe Rogan Experience with Dr. Joel Kahn, I touched briefly on the carnivore diet.
-I’m a huge believer that meat is an essential part of a healthy diet, but eating an all-meat diet is an entirely different subject, and I think we need to be very careful about assuming that an intervention that works well in the short term will also be safe and effective in the long term.
+I’m a huge believer that meat is an essential part of a healthy diet, but eating an all-meat diet is an entirely different subject, and I think we need to be very careful about assuming that an intervention that works well in the short term is also safe and effective in the long term.

 In this article, I’ll discuss the diets of ancestral populations, how the carnivore diet affects the body, my concerns about the potential consequences of such a restrictive diet in the long term, and alternative dietary approaches that might offer the same benefits without having to go pure carnivore.

 Are you considering going carnivore?
 The all-meat diet is trending, but completely dropping plant-based food off your plate could have a significant impact on your health.
-Check out this article for a breakdown on the strengths and weaknesses of the carnivore diet. #chriskresser
+Check out this article for a breakdown of the strengths and weaknesses of the carnivore diet. #chriskresser

 What Is the Carnivore Diet?

 Many people who have adopted the carnivore diet report faster weight loss, improved mental clarity, healthier digestion, and even improved athletic performance.
-I certainly don’t doubt the anecdotal reports of people that have found remarkable relief from debilitating chronic health problems with this diet.
+I certainly don’t doubt the anecdotal reports of people who have found remarkable relief from debilitating chronic health problems with this diet.
 For many of these people, nothing else they had tried worked.